- Two telephone consultations

-For updated travel alerts and precautionary measures related to Zika virus, malaria, dengue, chikagungka, MERS or Ebola please visit the Center for Disease Control travel information.
+For updated travel alerts and precautionary measures related to Zika virus, malaria, dengue, chikagungka, MERS, or Ebola, be sure to visit the Centers for Disease Control travel information website.

 Prior to Your Assessment

-- Please complete the online questionnaire via Open Communicator or respond to the email questionnaire, which will be sent to you once you make an appointment.
+- Complete the online questionnaire or respond to the email questionnaire sent to students after they make an appointment.

-- Assessments through the CU on the Road Travel Medicine Program are in high demand.
-As a courtesy to other travelers, please contact us immediately if you cannot make your scheduled telephone assessment or follow-up appointments.
+- Travel assessments are in high demand.
+As a courtesy to other travelers, students should contact us immediately if they cannot make the scheduled telephone assessment or follow-up appointments.

-- If you do not cancel your scheduled assessment at least 48 hours in advance, you will not be able to schedule another appointment within the same semester.
-Medical Services staff will provide other travel programs in the New York area as an alternate reference.
-Please keep in mind that you will be responsible for all associated costs.
+- If students do not cancel a scheduled assessment at least 48 hours in advance, they will not be able to schedule another appointment within the same semester.
+Please keep in mind that students will be responsible for all associated costs.